pluralsight/guides/in-review/android/boost-android-development-skills-to-produce-quality-apps/article.md

 ```

 ### Material Design
-Material design is a standard design guidelines for user interface, appearance and motion for application development.
-Features of material themes are as follows:-
+Material design standards are the design guidelines for an application's user interface, appearance, and motion.
+Features of material themes are as follows:

-- CardView : CardView is a rounded corner rectangular view which supports elevation(shadow) and ripple animation.
+- CardView: CardView is a rounded corner rectangular view which supports elevation (shadow) and ripple animation.

-- RecyclerView : RecyclerView is an enhance version of ListView in terms of efficiency and it also supports
+- RecyclerView: RecyclerView is an enhance version of ListView in terms of efficiency and it also supports
 	- Linear View
 	- Grid View
 	- Staggered View

-- Circular Image : Android provides inbuilt support to crop and display in circular shape which efficient than creating a customize one.
+- Circular Image: Android provides inbuilt support to crop and display in circular shape which efficient than creating a customize one.
+-
  	// fetch the image as bitmap
 	Bitmap b= BitmapFactory.decodeResource(getResources(),R.drawable.norml);
 	// create a rounded drawable